 It doesn’t serve us to pretend they don’t exist, though many people are very good at telling themselves they can.

-We can ignore that someone really hurt us and pretend the hurt away for the sake of harmony.
+We can ignore that someone really hurt us and pretend the hurt is away for the sake of harmony.
 We can pretend that when our child ignores our request, we don’t feel angry.

 Otherwise, how do we address something we can’t identify?